Exported functions and types

 ghanorm(sys, fast = true, atol = 0, atol1 = atol, atol2 = atol, rtol = n*ϵ) -> (hanorm, hs)

-Compute for a proper and stable descriptor system sys = (A-λE,B,C,D) with the transfer function matrix G(λ), the Hankel norm hanorm = $\small ||G(\lambda)||_H$ and the vector of Hankel singular values hs of the system.
+Compute for a proper and stable descriptor system sys = (A-λE,B,C,D) with the transfer function matrix G(λ), the Hankel norm hanorm = $\small ||G(\lambda)||_H$ and the vector of Hankel singular values hs of the minimal realizatioj of the system.

 The keyword arguments atol1, atol2, and rtol, specify, respectively, the absolute tolerance for the nonzero elements of A, B, C, D, the absolute tolerance for the nonzero elements of E, and the relative tolerance for the nonzero elements of A, B, C, D and E. The default relative tolerance is n*ϵ, where ϵ is the working machine epsilon and n is the order of the system sys.
 The keyword argument atol can be used to simultaneously set atol1 = atol and atol2 = atol.